Water and feed plans pay dividends

-Rather than enlarge and clean out more small dams, Andrew instead invested $70,000 in two 100,000 L tanks, eight kilometres (km) of 50 millimetre poly pipe, 15 water troughs, and a large capacitysolar pump.
+Rather than enlarge and clean out more small dams, Andrew instead invested $70,000 in two 100,000 litre tanks, eight kilometres of 50 millimetre poly pipe, 15 water troughs, and a large capacity solar pump.

 Andrew enlisted the help of a consultant who has worked on many water reticulation projects in the region.

-"We worked out the worst case scenario and determined a capacity of more than double our average needs.
-All stock on one half of the water reticulation system consume around 40,000-50,000 L in a day (7,000 sheep @ 5 L/head/day and 200 beef cattle @ 50 L/head/day).
-The tank holds more than double that and can pump 40,000 L in a day."
+'We worked out the worst case scenario and determined a capacity of more than double our average needs.
+All stock on one half of the water reticulation system consume around 40,000-50,000 litres in a day (7,000 sheep at 5 litres per head per day and 200 beef cattle at 50 litres per head per day).
+The tank holds more than double that and can pump 40,000 litres in a day.'

 Ewes lamb in either late June/July (one third) or August (the other two thirds) which means they are often being joined in containment areas when there is a late break.

 Joinings have been increasingly successful with the move to both better water reticulation and containment.
-Scanning results last year were 145 to 160 per cent.
+Scanning results last year were 145 to 160%.